A jumpin' joint

 After the last skier had jumped, the unofficial winners were announced, and a cannon at the bottom of the hill was fired twice.
 The German coach caught it all with his camcorder and shook his head, muttering, "This is crazy."

 Anyone who comes for the tournament should check out the town, too.
-I'd go back just for the truly excellent Valentine's sweetheart cookies from the Westby Bakery, $4 for a dozen; after I tasted them, I went back for another dozen.
+I'd go back just for the truly excellent Valentine's sweetheart cookies from the Westby bakery,; after I tasted them, I went back for another dozen.

 It was the same story at the Westby Cooperative Creamery, founded in 1903: I went in for aged Cheddar and came out with three pounds of especially good Amish cashew crunch from Hidden Ridge Farm.